Looking for a pup full of charm and personality? A Cavoodle might be your perfect match.

 When should I desex my Cavoodle?

+Generally speaking, most Cavoodles are desexed once they stop growing.
 Consult your veterinarian about the best time to desex your dog.
 They’ll consider your Cavoodle’s age, size and overall health before providing personalised advice.

-For how long is a Cavoodle pregnant?
+How long is a Cavoodle pregnant?

 A Cavoodle can be pregnant for around 63 days or nine weeks from conception.